Albert-Health/albert-health-clinical-safety/clinical-safety-management-file/clinical-safety-management-system.md

 This document must be **approved** by:

-- Dr Marcus Baw, Clinical Safety Officer, Albert Health Clinical Safety Team
+- REMOVED, Clinical Safety Officer, Albert Health Clinical Safety Team

 - Following satisfactory review by the Reviewers, the nominated Approvers merge the pull request into the main branch of the code.